 Former students who apply for reactivation after attending other institutions will be evaluated as transfer students and must meet the transfer student admission requirements.
 Transcripts must be requested from other institutions and will be evaluated and considered as a part of the reactivation process.
 This policy also applies to students who attend other institutions during the summer term.
 Students may avoid this process by getting advance approval to take courses elsewhere as transient students.
 (See Transient Students section for further information.)

-Students who have been suspended are eligible to return to UNA after one full semester following such academic action.
+Students who have been suspended once are eligible to return to UNA after one full semester following such academic action.
 A summer term will not fulfill a suspension period.
-Students who have been suspended are eligible to return to UNA after one calendar year.
+Students who have been suspended twice are eligible to return to UNA after one calendar year.
 Subsequent academic suspension will result in a student being ineligible to enroll for a period of three years.

 UNA Early College